Michael L. Bentley, D.C.

 Dr. Donathan was a larger than life chiropractor.
 He was kind, gentle and charismatic.
 His gentle touch and explanation of my injury where spot on.
 The chiropractic approach was successful and returned me to my sport activities in no time.
 I could stand straight again and felt like a new kid.
 I was hooked and the decision was easily made for me to become a chiropractor.

 Education is fundamental to all physicians, so I attended classes to help obtain my certifications as a certified sports physician and licensed acupuncturist.
-These new avenues have helped me keep my athletes in tune and back in the action.
+These new avenues have helped me keep my patients and athletes in tune and back in the action.
 I have been associated with the Toledo Walleye Hockey Team as an official chiropractor since their arrival in 2009.
 I am sure we all have stories that have molded our directions in life.
 My story is one that helped mold who I have become and it has helped me grow in a small and inviting community.
 I welcome you to come visit our family practice and see the difference in what we can do to help your individual story.
 All the best in health, Dr. Bentley.

 Matthew R. Syrek, D.C.

 Growing up, I played soccer my entire life, and as in any sport, injuries occur.
 For me, it was a severely sprained ankle while in High School.
 My mother insisted on taking me to the chiropractor, who happened to be Dr. Bentley, but being a naïve teenager, I said it is not my back that hurts, it is my ankle.
 After a few treatments and rehab exercises, I was back on the field ready to go.
-Ever since then, I wanted to be a chiropractor and have been having living out my dream.
+Ever since then, I wanted to be a chiropractor and have been living out my dream.

 I was born and raised in Maumee, attended St. Joseph’s grade school and graduated from St. John’s Jesuit in 1995, Miami University in 1999, and received my Doctor of Chiropractic from National University of Health Sciences in 2003.
 After that, my wife and I moved to Cincinnati and began my chiropractic career.
 I have taken additional training to become a Certified Chiropractic Sports Physician, giving me the opportunity to help athletes of all ages.
 My practice in Cincinnati was a part of a multi-disciplinary orthopedic clinic, allowing me to gain additional knowledge of how injuries are treated by different specialists.
 This knowledge and experience allows me diagnose and treat injuries and conditions with confidence.